vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ### Cheaper version

-If you don't want to spend too much money on the Jura Carafe, you can buy a [long hoses](https://amzn.to/4rce8XW) and put this direct in an open milk bottle.
+If you don't want to spend too much money on the Jura Carafe, you can buy a [long hose](https://amzn.to/4rce8XW) and put this directly in an open milk bottle.
-The downside is that milk "sticks" to the outside of the hose when you get it out of the bottle, and you need to clean it direct to avoid dripping.
+The downside is that milk "sticks" to the outside of the hose when you get it out of the bottle, and you need to clean it immediately to avoid dripping.

 ---
 ## Cleaning